Australia national cricket team: Golden era

 The so-called 'Golden Era' of Australian cricket occurred around the end of the 20th century and the beginning of the 21st century.
 This was a period in which Australian cricket recovered from the disruption caused by World Series Cricket to create arguably the strongest Test team in history.

 Under the captaincy of Allan Border and the new fielding standards put in place by new coach Bob Simpson, the team was restructured and gradually rebuilt their cricketing stocks.
-Some of the rebel players returned to the national side after serving their suspensions, including Trevor Hohns, Carl Rackemann and Terry Alderman.
-During these lean years, it was the batsmen Border, David Boon, Dean Jones, the young Steve Waugh and the bowling feats of Alderman, Bruce Reid, Craig McDermott, Merv Hughes and to a lesser extent, Geoff Lawson who kept the Australian side afloat.
+Some of the rebel players returned to the national team after serving their suspensions, including Trevor Hohns, Carl Rackemann and Terry Alderman.
+During these lean years, it was the batsmen Border, David Boon, Dean Jones, the young Steve Waugh and the bowling feats of Alderman, Bruce Reid, Craig McDermott, Merv Hughes and to a lesser extent, Geoff Lawson who kept the Australian team afloat.

 With the emergence of players such as Ian Healy, Mark Taylor, Geoff Marsh, Mark Waugh, and Greg Matthews in the late 1980s, Australia was on the way back from the doldrums.
-They went on to win their first ever world title by getting the better of England in the 1987 Cricket World Cup final.Winning the Ashes in 1989, the Australians got a roll on beating Pakistan, Sri Lanka and then followed it up with another Ashes win on home soil in 1991.
+They went on to win their first ever world title by getting the better of England in the 1987 Cricket World Cup final.
+Winning the Ashes in 1989, the Australians got a roll on beating Pakistan, Sri Lanka and then followed it up with another Ashes win on home soil in 1991.
 The Australians went on to the West Indies and had their chances but ended up losing the series.
 However, they bounced back and beat the Indians in their next Test series; with the retirement of the champion but defensive Allan Border, a new era of attacking cricket had begun under the leadership of firstly Mark Taylor and then Steve Waugh.
 Australia ended the 20th century by winning the 1999 Cricket World Cup.
 They defeated Pakistan in the final.

+Team of the Century

+The ACB Team of the Century was a theoretical cricket team selected by the Australian Cricket Board in 2000 as the best team of Australian cricketers in the 20th century.
+It consisted of: